YousraBarhmi/CarGameUnity/README.md

 ### Creating Vehicles

 #### Player Vehicle
-1. **Player Car Creation:** Create a green cube to represent the player's car, or import a car prefab from the Unity Asset Store.
+1. **Player Car Creation:** Create cube to represent the player's car, or import a car prefab from the Unity Asset Store.
 2. **Physics Simulation:** Attach a Rigidbody component to the player’s car to handle physics.

 #### Competitor Vehicles